|

 Dogwood,

-Red stemmed – Provides good winter color,
+Red Stemmed – Provides good winter color,

 tolerate wetter soils, white flowers.